are welcome to the Sleepwalker Scriptorium

 Do take note; if both volumes number within your library, each will be seen to work off tother, and mischief will ensue if the necessary, esoteric safeguards are ignored.
 In short, The Lapis Astrum (called by some; Star Stone) needs must be placed close-by when the books are in a close proximity.

 An invaluable prop and aid to gamers (i.e. C’thulhu Mythos, Dungeons and Dragons and most Horror/Sword and Sorcery RPGers), or indeed, to any collector of outré materia.
 Do stand ye proud afore thine fellow "gamers" as ye dost pronounce of thine edicts from That First Codicil of that black Biblionihilistica, and do wildly etch, mid air, the signs writ large within.
-The books of The Bifurcate Addendum - for this is its collective designation - are bound of black leather, and are fettered with brass and copper adjuncts.
+The books of The Bifurcate Addendum - for such is its collective designation - are bound of black leather, and are fettered with brass and copper adjuncts.
 These hand made books are based on the A4 size format, and hold in excess of 100 pages each.

 ~ Inner page ~